-Prior to Guru’s entry into the startup world, he was the mastermind behind the SRM Search Engine that he built as an educational project during his college days, which was also recognized and funded by the Indian Government.
+Before Guru entered the startup world, he was the mastermind behind the SRM Search Engine that he built as an educational project during his college days.
+These projects were recognized and funded by the Indian Government.

 Listen to this podcast as Guru shares his journey with the product, when he figured-out the product-market fit.
 He also explains as to how Xobin is different from the rest of its competitors and the strategies he personally adopts for hiring employees in his startup and a lot more…

 Note: This article is only a glimpse of the podcast.

 Question: What really inspired you to choose this product.
 When did you start your groundwork and figure out the product-market fit?